tidepool-org/platform/README.md

 `CI_TOOLS_REPOSITORY` selects another registry repository.
 Image pulls and each Makefile phase are timed; compare total pipeline elapsed time, including the preparation stage and its scheduling delay, when evaluating this experiment.
+Measure a warm run only after both matrix jobs have completed successfully and uploaded their caches.
+The first run after a tools-image change repopulates the compiler/test cache; a registry image hit alone does not mean the Go cache is warm.

 # Upgrade Golang Version